sxweetlollipop2912/sxweetlollipop2912/README.md

 - 🌱 I’m currently a 1st-year student in Bachelor Program at HCMUS-Vietnam, majoring in Computer Science.
 - 📚 I'm always eager to learn and explore new technologies/possibilities!
-- 🎶 My hobbies are: coding, solving CP problems, listening to music (I'm a rather nostalgic listener😁), playing 🎹, and more...
+- 🎶 My hobbies are: coding, solving problems, listening to music (I'm a rather nostalgic listener😁), playing 🎹, and more...
 <br>
 My stats:
 <p align="center">